scheduling Meetings

 Bump up course rigor (multiple AP/IB)

-Henna and student will begin forming college lists and organizing tours
+Henna and student begin forming college lists and organizing tours

 Spring: Take SAT/ACT (4 mo. prep)